NittanyAiAlliance/26-Surge-Web-Public/README.md

-# Radiant
+# Surge

 **A 6-minute website that looks like it took 6 weeks.**

-Radiant takes any local business — a restaurant, a dental clinic, a law firm, a hair salon — and generates a complete, beautiful, production-ready website from scratch.
+Surge takes any local business — a restaurant, a dental clinic, a law firm, a hair salon — and generates a complete, beautiful, production-ready website from scratch.
 Not from templates.
 From real data.

 Enter a business name and location.
-Radiant pulls in everything it can find: reviews, photos, hours, services, existing web content.
+Surge pulls in everything it can find: reviews, photos, hours, services, existing web content.
 Then it builds a website that actually looks like someone spent weeks designing it.
 The whole thing takes about six minutes.

 ---

 ### How it works

 1. **Enter a business** — Name and city.
 That's it.
-2. **Radiant does the research** — Google Places data, existing website content, photos, reviews — all pulled in automatically.
+2. **Surge does the research** — Google Places data, existing website content, photos, reviews — all pulled in automatically.
 3. **A real website gets built** — Not a drag-and-drop page.
 A full, multi-section site with real copy, real structure, and real design.
 4. **Preview and deploy** — See it live instantly at your own subdomain.